Salt for Svanetia: Production

 Svanetia was an underdeveloped region, and thus Soviet planners tried to make it a showcase of Soviet modernization during the first five-year plan between 1928 and 1932.
 During this time roads were built, an air service was established and industries such as mining and lumbering were developed.
 It was against this background of Svanetia as a showcase of Soviet modernization that Salt for Svanetia was produced.

 Inspired by a tour of the Caucasus, the writer and journalist Sergei Tretyakov wrote a newspaper article that gave Kalatozov the idea for the film.
-Tretyakov then wrote a script for Kalatozov, and shooting began in the mountain village Ushguli in Upper Svanetia.
+Tretyakov then wrote a script for Kalatozov, and shooting began in the village of Ushguli in Upper Svanetia.
 Originally the film was planned to be a fictional feature film, but ultimately Viktor Shklovsky edited the footage Kalatozov had shot in Svanetia into a documentary film.
 The authenticity of some scenes has been disputed by the Svan people who deny that some of the customs shown have ever existed.
 The cinematography of Mikhail Kalatozov and the cinematographer Shalva Gegelashvili has been described as expressionistic due to its use of dramatic shadows, silhouettes against a dramatic skyline and Dutch angles.